davidralphlewis/davidralphlewis.github.io/_posts/2024-05-29-Always-That-Chimeric-Skyline.md

 permalink:
 ---

-Sheets now sliced streaks of
+Streets now sliced streaks of
 shimmering turquoise, scarlet and
 funeral grey blurs, suggestions of
 doors, signs and windows barely